tinashe13/Rover/README.md

 This project is a C# asp.Net Core MVC web application that simulates the movement of robotic rovers on a rectangular plateau on Mars.
 The program takes input from a textArea that specifies the dimensions of the plateau and the starting positions and movement instructions for each rover.
 The output of the program is the final positions of the rovers.

-# Design Decisions

-The solution consists of three classes: Plateau, Position, and Rover.
-The Plateau class represents the rectangular plateau on Mars and has a method for checking whether a given position is valid.
-The Position class represents the position of a rover on the plateau and includes its x and y coordinates and orientation.
-The Rover class represents a robotic rover and includes its current position, a reference to the plateau on which it is exploring, and methods for executing instructions to move the rover.

-To handle the input and output of the program, I used the asp.net Razor view templates to render a front-end and send data to the backend controller using HttpPost request

 # Software Requirements
 To develop the solution, you will need the following software: